Martin91/mysql-replication/README.md

 It is strongly recommended to setup these containers ONLY under development, test or staging evironments.
 Use it for production environment is VERY DANGEROUS.
 Instead, if you are looking for a safe and reliable image, you should checkout to MySQL official image: [official: mysql](https://hub.docker.com/_/mysql/).

 ### TODO
-1. More flexible commands based on environment variables, includes: multiple master, slave servers count, explicitly specify ports binding, database users and passwords, etc.
+More flexible commands based on environment variables, includes:

+* multiple master
+* slave servers count
+* explicitly specify ports binding
+* database users and passwords
+* etc...